appku/stashku/README.md

   - [x] Requests
   - [ ] Utilities
   - [ ] Base Classes
+- [ ] CLI interface to support generating and refreshing schema model exports.

 ### Next Release
 - [ ] Support for a new OPTIONS request, which should return a schema of the target resource.